architecture residential riess residence

 connection to the curvilinear staircase.

-The Diningroom and Kitchen, Riess Residence, Yachats, Oregon, 2004.
+The Diningroom and Kitchen, Riess Residence, Yachats, Oregon, USA, 2004.

 Natural oak cabinets and hardwood flooring are accented with contrasting light solid surface